-Parking Registration Form: The new employee will complete a request for a Hood College parking sticker.
+Parking Registration Online Form: The new employee can access the online form via Self Service and will complete the request for a Hood College parking sticker.

 Employee Identification Card Form: The new employee will complete a form to request a Hood College Employee Identification Card.